Seal-Robust KCR: A Robust Kuzushiji Character Recognition Framework under Seal Interference: Related Work

-Kuzushiji character recognition has attracted increasing attention in Japan, and several institutions have released practical systems for reading pre-modern Japanese documents.
-Among them, the CODH developed the mobile application ``miwo''~\cite{clanuwat2021miwo} and the web-based platform ``KuroNet''~\cite{clanuwat2019kuronet,lamb2020kuronet} for full-page Kuzushiji document recognition.
-Both systems first perform pixel-wise character segmentation using U-Net~\cite{ronneberger2015u}-based semantic segmentation~\cite{tarin2018end}, and then classify the segmented character regions to obtain recognition results.
-In addition, the CODH introduced ``Metom'', a ViT~\cite{dosovitskiy2021an}-based model for single-character Kuzushiji recognition that is accessible via a web interface.
+KCR methods can be broadly categorized into two types: character-level and text line-level methods.
+In character-level KCR methods, each single character is first detected in Japanese historical document images and cropped into separate patches.
+Each patch is then classified into a Unicode code point and transcribed into its corresponding modern Japanese character.
+The transcribed characters are subsequently ordered to produce the final recognition result.
+Representative methods include miwo~\cite{clanuwat2021miwo}, a mobile application, and KuroNet~\cite{clanuwat2019kuronet,lamb2020kuronet}, a web-based application, both developed by the CODH.
+Specifically, both employ U-Net-based~\cite{ronneberger2015u} semantic segmentation~\cite{tarin2018end} for pixel-wise character segmentation, followed by Unicode classification of the segmented characters to produce the recognition result.

+Another type of KCR is the text line-level method.
+These methods first perform layout recognition to detect all Kuzushiji text lines in Japanese historical document images.
+The detected text lines are then recognized as modern Japanese text, and the corresponding text lines are subsequently ordered to produce the final recognition result.
+Representative methods include NDLkotenOCR~\cite{kiyonori2023enhancing}, a public optical character recognition (OCR) service for Japanese historical documents introduced by the NDL in 2022, with updated versions released in 2023 and 2024.
+Since NDLkotenOCR requires GPU acceleration during inference, the NDL further introduced a lightweight variant, NDLkotenOCR-Lite~\cite{toru2024development}, to enable efficient processing in CPU-only environments.
+Specifically, NDLkotenOCR employs Cascade Mask R-CNN~\cite{cai2019cascade} for layout recognition, TrOCR~\cite{li2023trocr} with RoBERTa-small~\cite{liu2019roberta} as the decoder for text line recognition, and LightGBM~\cite{ke2017lightgbm} for text line ordering.
+In contrast, NDLkotenOCR-Lite uses RTMDet~\cite{lyu2022rtmdet} for layout recognition and PARSeq~\cite{bautista2022scene} for text line recognition while retaining the same text line ordering method.

-TOPPAN Inc. has been actively developing Kuzushiji recognition technologies since 2015.
-In 2023, the ``Fuminoha'' project released a mobile application, ``Komonjo Camera''~\cite{toppan2023fuminoha}, which integrates two recognition engines: ``Komonjo AI'' and ``Kotenseki AI''. ``Komonjo AI'' targets documents containing many kanji characters with variable stroke widths, while ``Kotenseki AI'' is optimized for documents that are mainly kana with relatively uniform stroke width.
-These engines are trained on diverse handwriting styles and character variants to improve recognition robustness.
+In addition to the methods developed by research institutes, commercial KCR applications have also been introduced by industry.
+For example, TOPPAN Inc. has been developing KCR technologies since 2015.
+In 2023, its Fuminoha project released a mobile application named Komonjo Camera~\cite{toppan2023fuminoha}, which integrates two recognition engines: Komonjo AI and Kotenseki AI.
+Komonjo AI is designed for documents containing Kanji characters with variable stroke widths, while Kotenseki AI is optimized for documents primarily composed of Kana with relatively uniform stroke widths.
+Since the application is not open source and no related technical reports or academic publications have been released, the specific methods remain unclear.